JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Current Industry Review.md

 <h2 align="center"> <b> Clifton Stoke Bishop Tickets </b> </h2>

-<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;Currently the majority of University of Bristol students use the 'Clifton Stoke Bishop Tickets' Facebook page to post/look for spare rooms or other students to live with.
-This could be considered an effective way of finding potential housemates as the majority of students follow/like
-that page, however, that page is not primarily for student accomodation.
+<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;Currently, the majority of University of Bristol students use the 'Clifton Stoke Bishop Tickets' Facebook page to post/look for spare rooms or other students to live with.
+This could be considered an effective way of finding potential housemates as the majority of students follow/like that page, however, that page is not primarily for student accommodation.
 It is used primarily for selling event tickets, lost and found items and also businesses advertising.
-This means its a tedious process in finding housing posts and some of which they are illegible for as some people have specific requirements when it comes to housing.
-Also with these facebook advertisements, it is one party that explicitly reaches out to the party who posted the advertisement.
-This sort of communication method may discouraged people from recahing out to others in fear of rejection in case the other party does not want to partner up with them.
-Our application solves this problem as you can only communicate with the other party if both parties has 'liked' the other user so it doesn't allow a user to be explicitely rejected.</p>
+This means it is a tedious process in finding housing posts and some of which are illegible as some people have specific requirements when it comes to housing.
+Also with these Facebook advertisements, it is one party that explicitly reaches out to the party who posted the advertisement.
+This sort of communication method may discourage people from reaching out to others in fear of rejection in case the other party does not want to partner up with them.
+Our application solves this problem as you can only communicate with the other party if both parties have 'liked' the other
+user so it doesn't allow a user to be explicitly rejected.</p>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Our application aims to make the process of finding housemates as streamlined as possible, and avoid all the inefficiencies that occur infinding housemate through Facebook.</p>